 - (a) This Committee is a committee of the Council appointed by the Council jointly with Adur District Council under Section 101(5) of the Local Government Act 1972; - (b) Certain functions are delegated by this Committee to Officers.
-Full details may be found in the Officer Scheme of Delegations found in Part 4 of the Constitution; - (c) Where a functional matter within the Committee's competence has been delegated to an Officer, the Committee may exercise that function or matter concurrently with the Officer to whom it has been delegated; - (d) The exercise of any functional matter within the Committee's competence is always subject to any relevant requirement of the Constitution; - (e) The Joint Committee has 16 Elected Members (8 appointed by the Council and 8 by the District Council of Adur), and up to 3 Independent Persons.
+Full details may be found in the Officer Scheme of Delegations found in Part 4 of the Constitution; - (c) Where a functional matter within the Committee's competence has been delegated to an Officer, the Committee may exercise that function or matter concurrently with the Officer to whom it has been delegated: - (d) The exercise of any functional matter within the Committee's competence is always subject to any relevant requirement of the Constitution; - (e) The Joint Committee has 16 Elected Members (8 appointed by the Council and 8 by the District Council of Adur), and up to 3 Independent Persons.
 The Independent Persons will be co-opted non-voting members of the Committee.
 The Joint Committee shall also co-opt one Member of Lancing Parish Council and one Member of Sompting Parish Council to advise the Committee on Parish matters, when considering such matters.
-Parish representatives will not be entitled to vote at meetings. - (f) The Joint Committee may establish one or more Sub-Committees in accordance with the Localism Act 2011, to determine standards matters, to make appointments of Joint Independent Remuneration Panel members, and to make recommendations to Full Council in respect of appointments of Independent Persons. - (g) A Sub-Committee (other than a Standards Sub-Committee) will consist of 6 Elected Members (3 appointed by the Council and 3 by the District Council of Adur) and 1 Independent Person for Audit purposes.
-The quorum of any Sub-Committee shall be 4. - (h) A Standards Sub-Committee may be convened by the Proper Officer and shall have the terms of reference as set out in the Members' Complaints and Standards Sub-Committee
+Parish representatives will not be entitled to vote at meetings. - (f) The Joint Committee may establish one or more Sub-Committees in accordance with the Localism Act 2011, to determine standards matters, to make appointments of Joint Independent Remuneration Panel members, and to make recommendations to Full Council in respect of appointments of Independent Persons. - (g) A Sub-Committee will consist of 6 Elected Members (3 appointed by the Council and 3 by the District Council of Adur) and 1 Independent Person.
+In addition 1 Parish representative may sit on the Sub-Committee when determining a standards matter relating to a Parish Councillor; the Parish Member cannot be from the same Parish as the Subject Member complained of and should be from the other Parish within the District of Adur.
+The Independent Person and the Parish representative will be co-opted non-voting Members of the Sub-Committee.
+The quorum of any Sub-Committee shall be 4. - (h) The Committee and any Sub-Committee should be politically balanced. - (i) A maximum of one Member of each Council's Executive may sit on the Joint Audit & Governance Committee, but they shall not be appointed as Chair or Vice-Chair. - (j) Substitutes on the Joint Audit & Governance Committee are permitted.
+Substitutes on any Sub-Committee are only permitted from the Joint Audit & Governance Committee.